Chingu-cohorts/pmrok-chgmgt/Getting-Started---Creating-the-Project-Backlog-(WORK-IN-PROGRESS).md

 ## Building the Backlog

-The first thing I’d suggest  is to start breaking down your project into discrete tasks.
-These should be small and achievable in a single sprint.
-Next, organize them based on their dependencies so they are performed in the right order.
+Building the backlog of tasks involves breaking down your project into discrete tasks.
+A good place to start is to treat every page in the app as a component and organize them in a logical sequence based on their dependency to one another.
 For example, you’ll probably want to complete your ‘Create Thing’ page before starting in on a ‘Search for Thing(s)’ page.

-I like to define tasks as a story of the form “As a <persona> I want <requirement> So I can <value-statement>“.
-These describe what needs to be done in a fashion that directly relates the task to the individual that will gain the value from it.
+Once you've done that define a *_user story_* for each unit of work needed to build the components.
+These should be very discrete and each one should be able to be completed in a single sprint.
+User stories are not expressed in technical terms.
+Instead they identify the persona that will use the delivered piece of functionality, what that requirement is, and the value they will realize from it.
+This may sound very foreign to you in your role as a WebDev, but its critical to ensuring that your product delivers value to the end user.
+The most technically beautiful implemented app is useless if it doesn't deliver on this value proposition.

+Stories are simple statements having a form such as:
+...
+As a <persona>
+I want <requirement>
+So I can <value-statement>“
+...
 For example,
+...
 As an Idea Creator
 I want to provide the URL’s to any supporting diagrams.
 URL’s should have a plain text description in addition to the URL itself.
-So I can quickly and easily provide reviewers with more detail about my idea (
+So I can quickly and easily provide reviewers with more detail about my idea ...